mikhailsirenko/spatiotemporal-commuting-patterns/README.md

 │   ├── models         <- Scripts to train models and then use trained models to make │   │                     predictions
 │   │
-│   └── visualization  <- Scripts to create exploratory and results oriented visualizations
+│   └── visualization  <- Scripts to create exploratory and results-oriented visualizations
 ```

 Reproducing results
 ------------
 The project was designed with principles of reproducibility in mind.
 The notebooks folder has a complete collection of Jupyter Notebooks needed to reproduce the whole study, from the beginning to the end.
 That is, if you want to download the data, you can easily do it by rerunning `1-data-gathering.ipynb` notebook.
 Modelling requires `2.1-data-preprocessing.ipynb` to be rerun.
 The results of the analysis can be reproduced by rerunning `2.2-data-generation.ipynb`, `4.1-cluster-stations.ipynb`, and `4.3-cluster-ind-traces.ipynb` in a sequence.
-The rest of the notebooks dedicated to the analysis of performance and visualizing the results.
+The rest of the notebooks are dedicated to the analysis of performance and visualizing the results.

-To use visualization and model scripts from the src folder you need to do the following: 1). clone the repo and unpack it into a separate folder (project directory) 2). run `pip install editable . ` command in Anaconda prompt in this project directory (the dot at the end is important).
-This command will turn the project folder in a Python package and make scripts from src folder easily accessible.
+To use visualization and model scripts from the src folder, you need to do the following: 1). clone the repo and unpack it into a separate folder (project directory) 2). run `pip install editable . ` command in the Anaconda prompt in this project directory (the dot at the end is important).
+This command will turn the project folder into a Python package and make scripts from src folder easily accessible.
 Read more about this "trick" [here](https://blog.godatadriven.com/write-less-terrible-notebook-code).

 Authors
 ------------